 With a distilled HMM that simulates LLM distribution and a DFA that encodes format constraints $\alpha$, we calculate the marginal probability over all sequences accepted by $\mathcal{D(\alpha)}$ as

 While the joint probability of format compliance and context sequence $P(\mathcal{D}(\alpha)=1, x_t, x_{<t})$ is not readily available in the FEM, we follow~\citet{ctrlg}'s marginalization of HMM over DFA (\Cref{app:probabilistic}) to calculate this value.
-Finally, we use the FEM estimated compliance rate as likelihood to construct the \framework posterior for decoupled generation
+Finally, we use the FEM estimated compliance rate as likelihood to construct the \framework posterior:

-where $\gamma$ is a hyperparameter that controls the strength of steering with default value of $1$.
+The resulting scores are re-normalized over the vocabulary $\mathcal{V}$ (via softmax) to ensure a valid probability distribution. $\gamma$ is a hyperparameter that controls the steering strength with a default value of $1$.

-\subsection{HMM hidden state pruning}
+\subsection{HMM Hidden State Pruning}

-Although the Format Estimation Module (FEM) provides effective guidance for the generation process, its computational overhead presents a significant bottleneck during inference.
-The primary source of this overhead lies in the HMM's emission stage, which calculates the probability distribution over the entire vocabulary $\mathcal{V}$ from a set of $h$ hidden states.
-This step involves a matrix-vector multiplication with a complexity of $O(h|\mathcal{V}|)$.
-Given our HMM configuration with $h=4096$ hidden states and vocabulary sizes $|\mathcal{V}|$ on the order of 128k for Llama and 152k for Qwen, this step can severely impede inference latency.
+The Format Estimation Module (FEM) provides effective guidance but introduces a computational bottleneck during inference.
+The primary cost lies in the HMM's emission stage, which calculates the probability distribution over the entire vocabulary $\mathcal{V}$ from $h$ hidden states.
+With $h=4096$ and $|\mathcal{V}| > 100k$ for \textit{Llama} and \textit{Qwen}, this matrix-vector multiplication ($O(h|\mathcal{V}|)$) significantly impedes latency.

-To mitigate this, we introduce \textbf{HMM hidden state pruning}, an optimization technique to reduce the computational load while preserving guidance quality.
-This technique is predicated on the observation that, at any given generation step, the probability mass of the hidden state distribution is concentrated within a small subset of states (see \Cref{sec:pruning_analysis}).
-Consequently, rather than employing the full set of $h$ states for the emission probability calculation, we prune the distribution by considering only the $\topk$ most probable states.
-Our empirical validation demonstrates that selecting a minimal fraction of states---specifically, the top 5\% ($k = 200$) based on their probability magnitudes---is sufficient to retain over 98\% of the full model's performance.

-This pruning strategy drastically improves efficiency.
-The complexity of the emission step is reduced from $O(h |\mathcal{V}|)$ to $O(h \log h + k|\mathcal{V}|)$, where $k \ll h$.
-The $O(h \log h)$ term represents the cost associated with selecting the $\topk$ states, while the dominant matrix multiplication is reduced to an $O(k |\mathcal{V}|)$ operation.
-This optimization achieves a considerable reduction in inference time for a negligible loss in performance, thereby enhancing the practical viability of \framework.
+To mitigate this, we introduce \textbf{HMM hidden state pruning}.
+This technique exploits the observation that the probability mass of the hidden state distribution is highly concentrated within a small subset of states (see \Cref{fig:retention}).
+Instead of using the full state space, we approximate the emission probabilities by considering only the $\topk$ most probable states.
+Empirically, selecting just the top $5\%$ ($k=200$) is sufficient to retain over $98\%$ of the full model's performance.
+This strategy drastically improves efficiency by reducing the emission complexity from $O(h |\mathcal{V}|)$ to $O(k|\mathcal{V}| + h \log h)$, where the $O(h \log h)$ term accounts for selecting the top states.
+With $k \ll h$, this optimization achieves a $\sim 13\times$ reduction in FLOPs per decoding step, ensuring that the guidance overhead remains negligible while maintaining robust format compliance.